 Punkst Modules¶

-Punkst provides several command-line tools for analyzing high resolution spatial (transcriptomics) data.
-Each module can be used individually or as part of a pipeline.
+punkst provides several command-line tools for analyzing high resolution spatial (transcriptomics) data.

 Available Modules¶

-- pts2tiles: Groups pixels to tiles for faster processing
+- pts2tiles: Group pixels to tiles for faster processing

-- tiles2hex: Groups pixels into non-overlapping hexagons for spot level analysis
+- tiles2hex: Group pixels into non-overlapping hexagons for spot level analysis

-- lda4hex: Runs LDA on the spot level data
+- topic-model: Run LDA on the spot level data

-- pixel-decode: Annotates each pixel with the top factors and their probabilities
+- pixel-decode: Annotate each pixel with the top factors and their probabilities

-- Visualization: Visualizes the pixel level analysis results
+- visualization: Visualize the pixel level analysis results

 Input Data Format¶